What is differential geometry: curves and surfaces: Total geodesic curvature

 \section{Total geodesic curvature}

 Recall that geodesic curvature is defined in Section~\ref{sec:Darboux}.
-It measures how much a given curve $\gamma$ diverges from being a geodesic; it is positive where $\gamma$ turns left and negative when $\gamma$ turns right.
-In particular, by the following exercise, geodesics have vanishing geodesic curvature.
+It is denoted by $k_g$, and it measures how much a curve $\gamma$ on an oriented surface diverges from being a geodesic; it is positive where $\gamma$ turns left and negative where $\gamma$ turns right.
+In particular, geodesics have vanishing geodesic curvature.